jimy-salem-52/AI-Projects-Machine-Learning/README.md

 For the machine learning and visualization projects: the datasets consist of two parts.
 The first part consists of instances of hourly average responses of five metal oxide chemical sensors.
 The second part aims to classify people described by a set of attributes as good or bad credit risks.

+Music Genre Classifier: the dataset shows multiple features concerning the Fourier transform features and others to indentify the music genre.

 # Computer Vision:

 ## Dataset Issues - Computer Vision Trials: